eiskaltdcpp/eiskaltdcpp/data/emoticons/flylink/READ_ME.txt

 Introduction:

-	This package contains modified versions of SmilesMegaPack emoticon pack SmilesMegaPack is included in standart instalation of FlylinkDC++
+	This package contains modified versions of SmilesMegaPack emoticon pack SmilesMegaPack is included in standard installation of FlylinkDC++

 	FlylinkDC++ is a free Open Source program licensed under GPL 2